+Determined.
+Persistent.
 Mothering even before her babies are born.

 Jenny’s nest is still there, championing life.
 While I don’t put animals above people, my decision to allow her nest to remain on my back porch and in my clothespin bag goes deeper than my appreciation of her persistence.

-It’s my statement to me and to my kids that I believe in life.
+It’s my statement to myself and to my kids that I believe in life.
 I believe in the respect and preservation of all creatures, for God created them as well as me.
 I believe in the right of birth and its persistence.

 Jenny Wren’s nest reminds me that I believe in God.
 I believe there are some choices we dare not allow ourselves to claim – for they never were ours in the first place.